Film / Land of the Blind

 - Tall Poppy Syndrome: Referenced in the reeducation camp slogan of "The nail that sticks up gets hammered down" and explicit with the revolution's (claimed) egalitarian goals (though as with most such regimes they end up very unequal).

 - The Revolution Will Not Be Civilized: Like many Real Life examples, they are no heroes themselves upon taking power.
-Even before taking power it is specifically mentioned that they bomb soft targets, impose "order" by force in lawless areas, collect "taxes" by kneecapping people who refuse it, possibly referencing tactics of the IRA in Northern Ireland.
+Even before taking power it is specifically mentioned that they bomb soft targets and impose "order" by force in lawless areas, collecting "taxes" by kneecapping people who refuse it, possibly referencing tactics of the IRA in Northern Ireland.
 After they're in power, of course, things go even more wrong.